 Patient medical records

-Patient medical records are the documents containing information about medical history of a patient and care provided.
-Adoption of electronic health records (EHRs) has made patient files more accessible.
-This type of data gives a lot of clinical details, yet, efforts to compile data are costly and time consuming due to the various places where the data is generated and different record formats.
+Patient medical records are the documents containing information about the medical history of a patient and the care provided.
+The adoption of electronic health records (EHRs) has made patient files more accessible.
+This type of data gives a lot of clinical details, yet, efforts to compile data are costly and time-consuming due to the various places where the data is generated and different record formats.

-Careful and consistent data collection and processing using standardized definitions and procedures is critical for measuring actual performance of medical facilities and the outcomes of care provided.
-According to NCBI, “data standards encompass methods, protocols, terminologies, and specifications for the collection, exchange, storage, and retrieval of information associated with health care applications, including medical records, medications, radiological images, payment and reimbursement, medical devices and monitoring systems, and administrative processes”.
+Careful and consistent data collection and processing using standardized definitions and procedures are critical for measuring the actual performance of medical facilities and the outcomes of care provided.
+According to NCBI, “data standards encompass methods, protocols, terminologies, and specifications for the collection, exchange, storage, and retrieval of information associated with health care applications, including medical records, medications, radiological images, payment and reimbursement, medical devices, and monitoring systems, and administrative processes”.

-Here’s a brief list of key healthcare data integration standards:
+Brief list of key healthcare data integration standards

 Digital Imaging and Communications in Medicine is the international standard to transmit, store, retrieve, print, process, and display medical imaging information.
 This standard ensures medical imaging data interoperability and integrates image-acquisition devices.

 Fast Healthcare Interoperability Resources (FHIR) is an open health data standard describing data formats and elements (known as "resources") and an application programming interface (API) for exchanging electronic health records.
 The standard is to ensure semantic interoperability of data.
 It also should minimize the need for metadata translation services, which is fundamental to most data integration technologies.

 Logical Observation Identifiers, Names and Codes is the universal code system to medical terminology related to the Electronic Health Record.
 This system assists in the electronic exchange and gathering of clinical results of all kinds of observations and measurements from many independent systems.